qbit86/arborescence/README.md

 Let's consider a simple directed graph and a breadth-first tree on it:
 ![](/assets/example.svg)

-This is how you create a graph, instantiate an algorithm, and run it against the graph:
+This is how you create a graph and run an algorithm against the graph:

 ```csharp
 Endpoints<int>[] edges =